Hurricane battered Louisiana braces for Nicholas drenching | WTOP

 A spokesman for Entergy Louisiana said Nicholas so far has not caused any delays to previously announced times to restore power.
 Crews cannot operate when lightning is within 10 miles (16 kilometers) and can’t put bucket trucks in the air at winds greater than 30 mph (50 kph), said Jerry Nappi.
 But once conditions improve they would quickly resume work.

-Joe Ticheli, manager and CEO of South Louisiana Electric Cooperative Association, said he did not anticipate that Nicholas would significantly slow its work to restore power after Ida.
-He said rain — the main threat from Nicholas — really doesn’t stop the linemen who are generally outfitted with slicker suits and grit, he said.
+Joe Ticheli, manager and CEO of South Louisiana Electric Cooperative Association, said rain really doesn’t stop the linemen, who are outfitted with slicker suits and grit.

 “These are tough guys, and they relish all of this,” he said.
 The coop services about 21,000 customers across five parishes including parts of the hard-hit Terrebonne and Lafourche parishes.
 Ticheli said the coop has returned power to about 75% of its customers with the remaining 25% mostly in the hardest-hit parts of southern Terrebonne parish.